Looking after our winter wellbeing is even more important this year. Here are a few winter wellbeing tips from me to stay on top of yours.

 9. Set yourself a challenge

-I’ve just finished the 60-mile Solent Way in 5 day trips.
+I’ve just finished the 60-mile Solent Way Walk in day trips.
 It was tough at times – especially doing it in winter – but it was a good sense of achievement to get to the end.
 And great to have a set goal to keep me busy and on target.

 Proving to yourself that you can do a challenge like this is a boost your mental health and winter wellbeing, especially right now.

 How about having a little bonfire in your garden, or a firepit?

 You could cook potatoes in the embers, bananas cooked in skins with chocolate buttons melting in the middle, or sausages on a stick.
 Loads more cooking outside tips here.